 The business owner is the one that detected a need within their team and wants to purchase a new tool to help with it.
 It’s in their best interest to ensure that product has the best security given the risk of the data being handled.
 If there’s an attempt to exfiltrate data from the third-party, the business owner wants to be assured they’ve taken the necessary precautions to protect their data.

 Tip: Communicate to the business owner that the operational success of the new tool could be jeopardized, if it brings a new risk to the organization.
 All the more reason why they should include Security upfront in order to assess the new third-party.

-To learn how our ThirdPartyTrust platform can help improve your TPRM strategy, request a demo now:
+To learn how our ThirdPartyTrust platform can help improve your TPRM strategy and vendor onboarding, request a demo now: